AntonioFCampos/docs/content/javascript/concepts/errors/errors.md

 The error object holds information about the exception that was thrown in its two properties:

-- `name` Sets or returns an error name.
-(Type of Error)
+- `name` Sets or returns an error name (Type of Error).
-- `message` Sets or returns an error message.
-(Description of specific instance.)
+- `message` Sets or returns an error message (Description of specific instance).

 The following types of error can be returned by the `name` property: